-For a company paying tax, depending on when the qualifying spend was incurred, this could currently be worth an additional tax reduction of between 25% – 26% of the qualifying spend, with the corporation tax rate at 20%, up to the amount of taxable profits available.
+For a company paying tax, this could currently be worth an additional tax reduction of 24.7% of the qualifying spend, with the corporation tax rate at 19%, up to the amount of taxable profits available.
 In future periods where the corporation tax rate may increase, as announced as part of Budget 2021, the tax benefit will be higher.

 If the additional R&D tax relief exceeds the available taxable profits then a corporation tax loss is created.
 There are various options available to an SME in this position as to how it wishes to crystallise the tax benefit:

 The benefit to the previously tax paying SME in this case would be a combination of the tax that would have been otherwise payable in the absence of the R&D claim in the accounting period plus any tax reductions from past or future accounting periods and/or the value of any payable tax credit on the surrender of the losses depending on the option taken.

 Where an SME is in a loss making position before the R&D claim and the R&D claim further increases the losses then, as set out above, the SME has various options for obtaining relief for the loss.

 However where the SME is loss making before and after the claim and the company decides to surrender its enhanced loss in return for a payable tax credit (currently 14.5% of the enhanced loss) then the payable cash tax credit is currently 33.35p for every £1 of eligible R&D spend.
 As set out above, the Government’s announced legislation to cap the payable tax credit at £20,000 plus three times the company’s total PAYE and National Insurance contribution (NICs) payment for the period for accounting periods beginning on or after 1 April 2021 will potentially impact on the benefit received in this way.